duanhongyi/kafka/README.md

     print(message)
     consumer.commit()

-# Do not need offset
+# Do not need commit
 for message in consumer.get_messages(count=5, block=True, timeout=4):
     print(message)